 Hungry children cannot do full justice to the learning opportunities provided.
-The Western Cape Government appreciates the importance of the school feeding scheme in our schools and has therefore increased the amount allocated to the WCED's school feeding scheme by more than 100% since 2009.
-In the 2009/2010 financial year, R112 million was allocated to school feeding.
-This figure has increased to R244.8 million in the 2012/2013 financial year.
+The Western Cape Government appreciates the importance of the school feeding scheme in our schools.

+The amount allocated to the WCED's school feeding scheme has increased progressively, by more than 100% since 2009, from R112 million to R260 million in 2013/2014.